mozilla/fxpay/README.rst

 The ``purchase`` and ``onrestore`` callbacks receive a product info object.
 This object has the following properties:

+*info.appId*
+    The ID of the application that owns this product.

 *info.productId*
     The ID number of the product.
-This corresponds to the ID number you see in the Developer Hub when managing your products.
+This corresponds to the ID number you see in the `Firefox Marketplace Developer Hub`_ when managing your products.

 .. _`error`: